cconstantine/NoDevent/README.md

 ### NoDevent::Emitter.emit(room, event, message)

-This method emits a named event with a message message (any object that responds to .to_json) to the room.
+This method emits a named event with a message (any object that responds to .to_json) to the room.

 ```ruby
 NoDevent::Emitter.emit(NoDevent::Emitter.room(SomeModel.first), 'the_event', 'some_message')